Azure-Samples/communication-services-authentication-hero-csharp/README.md

 ## Contributing

 Join us by making a contribution.
-To get you started check out our [making a contribution](CONTRIBUTING.md) guide.
+To get you started check out our [contribution guidelines](CONTRIBUTING.md).

-We look forward to building an amazing open source ACS Authentication Server sample with you!
+We look forward to building an amazing open source ACS Authentication server sample with you!

 ## Resources